Olympus E-M1 versus Sony A850

 |Sony A900 (⇒ lft | rgt)||Full Frame||24.4||6048||4032||no||23.7||12.3||1431||79|

-Many modern cameras are not only capable of taking still images, but also of capturing video footage.
+Many modern cameras cannot only take still pictures, but also record videos.
 The E-M1 indeed provides movie recording capabilities, while the A850 does not.
 The highest resolution format that the E-M1 can use is 1080/30p.

 |Olympus E-M1 (⇒ rgt)||2360||no||3.0||1037||tilting||YES||8000||10.0||no||YES|